Cannot load XML with same URI as the host page

 Same on file:// protocol, seems not to depend on namespace.
 Works as expected with logLevel specified.

-#1 Updated by Philip Fearon almost 8 years ago
+#1 Updated by Philip Fearon over 8 years ago

 This restriction is by design - it was introduced in response to a reported bug that was caused by ambiguity on whether the context node for an xsl:result-document instruction was associated with the XML source or the host HTML page.
 Omitting the logLevel URI parameter should not affect this behaviour - so this inconsistent behaviour would be a bug.
 I will check back through the issues log to identify the original issue that led to this restriction being introduced.

-#2 Updated by Manfred Staudinger almost 8 years ago
+#2 Updated by Manfred Staudinger over 8 years ago

 I would like some advice for debugging further.
 Just to recap: